PolisPolitics/slate/source/includes/api/_lists.md

 Attribute | Required? | Description
 --------- | --------- | -----------
-id | true | Identifier of this record securityGroupId | true | Identifier of the associated securitygroup customerId | true | Identifier of the associated customer data | true | The list data contactsCount | false | Number of contacts in this list
+id | true | Identifier of this record. securityGroupId | true | Identifier of the associated security group. customerId | true | Identifier of the associated customer. data | true | The list data. contactsCount | false | Number of contacts in this list.

 ### data

 Attribute | Required? | Description
 --------- | --------- | -----------
-organizationId | true | Identifier of the organization to which this list belongs name | true | Name of this list description | false | Description text of this list required | false | Array of strings integrations | false | Array of the integrations associated with this list
+organizationId | true | Identifier of the organization to which this list belongs. name | true | Name of this list. description | false | Description text of this list. required | false | Array of strings. integrations | false | Array of the integrations associated with this list.

 ### meta